lintseed/marketingopps/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.2.0 =
+* Enhancement: Allow for selecting the particular Proxy header a server is configured to use.
+Improve the language to indicate the importance of configuring this setting.
+H/t Filippo Cavallarin CEO at wearesegment.com
+* Enhancement: Block access to git and svn repositories when System Tweaks -> Protect System Files is enabled.
+* Tweak: Update jQuery Validation library to 1.17.0
+* Bug Fix: Improve detection of blocking the File Change Scan from being scheduled if one is already being run.
+* Bug Fix: Prevent infinite recursion error when trying to access directories outside of the allowed file tree.

 = 7.1.0 =
 * New Feature: Allow for globally setting recipients for admin-targeted notifications.
 All new notifications will default to the recipients in this list.
 Notifications can be set to use the default list or switch to a custom list.